Akhil-Akku10/SparkSales-AI/README.md

 4. Product and region-wise segmented analysis
 5. Automated report generation
 Each workflow is exposed through a unified dashboard and supported by a modular backend architecture.

+How to run

+pip install -r requirements.txt
+Backend-python -m backend.app
+Frontend-Open frontend/index.html in a browser.

 SARIMA Live Forecasting Dashboard Workflow